christianhujer/XSlides/README.md

   - via slide number
   - via id of an element on that slide (preferably the id of the h1)
   - If the current slide has elements with ids, the id of the first such element is shown in the URL
+- Changing the hash in the URL jumps to the corresponding slide
+- Slides can be linked to each other using the hashes

 ## Planned
 - Mouse klick